 Marshall Hunt, certified public accountant, and director of tax policy for the Accounting Aid Society’s tax assistance program, claimed many people might not make an application for the EITC since they got a W-2 but did not have any taxes withheld, so they are not required to file income taxes since their earnings are so low.
 They just do not understand how useful a refundable credit might be.

 Hunt stated it would be worth checking out if you have earned income.

 The refundable credit was created to reward people who work tirelessly to pay the bills.
 It had been introduced initially in 1975 to neutralize payroll taxes, which seize a disproportionately larger share from the lower-wage workforce.

 A person that earned under $63,398 in 2023 might be eligible for refunds.
 The IRS webpage — offers an “EITC Assistant” to crunch the figures online.

 The best part is the fact that you can find totally free software available.

-The amount of the return differs greatly.
-However those getting the refund can use extra cash to purchase clothing for their kids, pay off additional bills or even put a deposit on a pre-owned vehicle.
+The amount of the return differs significantly.
+However, those getting the refund can use the extra cash to purchase clothing for their kids, pay off additional bills or even put a deposit on a pre-owned vehicle.

 If an individual misses out on only a few hundred dollars, they are surely passing up funds that might relieve their financial difficulties.